 As we set out above, we recommend considering a new supervisory function that is integrated with reform of the framework for economic regulation (Option 3).
-Consistent with the wider recommendations we have made to the overall framework for the water industry in this document, we consider such an approach could be achieved in the following ways:
+Consistent with the wider recommendations we have made to the overall framework for the water industry in this document, we consider such an approach could operate in the following ways:

 - Performance incentives: New environmental targets and resilience standards (as we propose in Section 2 of this document) should be the primary driver of performance expectations for water companies.
-Just as targets arising from the Environment Act and the drought resilience standard have now led to a 25-year trajectory on leakage reductions, similar targets and standards should form the basis of performance targets so that Ofwat is no longer required to set them using forecasts, efficiency challenges and assumptions that its base expenditure models can perfectly explain the differences between water companies. - Outcome delivery incentives should be retained for those areas customers value most, rather than the more than 20 currently set by Ofwat (no longer duplicating those compliance measures enforced by other regulators or mechanisms - such as the compliance risk index, which is overseen by the Drinking Water Inspectorate).
+Just as targets arising from the Environment Act and the drought resilience standard have now led to a 25-year trajectory on leakage reductions, similar targets and standards should form the basis of performance targets so that Ofwat is no longer required to set them using forecasts, efficiency challenges and assumptions that its base expenditure models can perfectly explain the differences between water companies. - Outcome delivery incentives should be retained for those areas customers value most, rather than the more than 20 currently set by Ofwat (no longer duplicating those compliance measures enforced by other regulators or mechanisms such as the compliance risk index, which is overseen by the Drinking Water Inspectorate).
 Retaining outcome delivery incentives ensures that water companies are incentivised to deliver those targets, with rewards for going faster or further than funded.
-Similarly, penalties should incentivise delivery, provided they are proportionate.
+Similarly, penalties should incentivise delivery, provided they are proportionate. - We consider it is important to retain a form of comparative regulation, based on delivery and relative performance, so that it can continue to drive forward improved performance, provided water companies can be reliably compared and they are funded to meet them based on their operating circumstances.
+Supervisory teams could potentially agree a small number of bespoke performance measures with water companies, but only in material situations which genuinely reflect unique circumstances, or help to integrate catchment-level needs.